 Scared to look at your bank account after a night out?
 You're not alone

 It puts the fear in us.

 Actual fear.
-Nearly worse than the fear we have after a night out.
+Nearly worse than any other fear we've ever experienced (nearly).
 That's why it's being coined FOFO (Fear Of Finding Out).

 Checking our bank balances in the middle of the month or when direct debits come out is a scary time.
-None of us want to know just how bad the balance is looking and we will do anything to avoid.
+None of us want to know just how bad the balance is and we will do *literally* anything to avoid.

 ATM: “Do you wanna see your current balance?”